swcarpentry/DEPRECATED-boot-camps/testing/Writing.md

     $ python test_dna.py

-## `nose` - a Python test framework

-`nose` is a test framework for Python that will automatically find, run and report on tests written in Python.
-It is an example of what has been termed an *[xUnit test framework](http://en.wikipedia.org/wiki/XUnit)*, perhaps the most famous being JUnit for Java.

-To use `nose`, we write test functions, as we've been doing, with the prefix `test_` and put these in files, likewise prefixed by `test_`.
-The prefixes `Test-`, `Test_` and `test-` can also be used.

 Typically, a test function,

 * Sets up some inputs and the associated expected outputs.
 The expected outputs might be a single number, a range of numbers, some text, a file, a set of files, or whatever.